VitaliRj/OBD2-SocktCAN-Interface/README.md

 This MATLAB/Simulink Add-On/Toolbox provides an OBD2 (On-board diagnostics) block for basic communication, data logging and vehicle diagnostics.

 The block, included in this library, is intended to be used with SocketCan on a Linux target.
-For example, a RaspberryPi or a BeagleBone Black.
+For example, a Raspberry Pi or a BeagleBone Black.

 ### For Example:
 To get e.g. the engine RPM, the "OBD2 SocketCan Interface" Block has to generate a request message and send it on to the vehicles CAN bus.
 To generate this request message, the appropriate OBD2/OBD-II Parameter IDs (PID) has to be provided to the input port (OBD2_PID) of the block.
 To show the current data (Mode 1) an additional parameter has to be provided on the OBD2_Mode input.